jpellman/wiki.libjpel.so/Maxwell.rst

 * My ZFS backup scripts need to be put under version control.

-* The bash script I use to back up my Tweets could be improved (presently there are a lot of files produced with redundant information; it uses the shell script from here_.
+* The bash script I use to back up my Tweets could be improved (presently there are a lot of files produced with redundant information; it uses the shell script from `here <http://blog.jphpsf.com/2012/05/07/backing-up-your-twitter-account-with-t/>`__.

 Photos
 ------